samay90/classroom_management_backend_hackathon/README.md

         - User should be teacher or creator of the classroom.
         - Marks should less than total_marks of the assignment.
         - Submission should exist.

+23) Get User Classrooms (GET) (/classrooms)
+    - Header : Bearer Token
+    - Response :
+        - Details for all the classrooms that user has joined